OpenMDAO/Aviary/aviary/docs/user_guide/reserve_missions.md

 A reserve mission can be created by appending one or more reserve phases to `phase_info` after the last phase of the regular mission.
 To create a simple reserve mission, copy your current cruise phase which is located in `phase_info`.
+(Note: You may need to revise some of your assumptions for the copied phase if you are making a reserve phase that is radically different than the original (i.e. original phase was to travel 3000km but reserve phase is 100km)).
 Append that phase to the end of `phase_info`, name it `reserve_cruise` and add `"reserve": True,` to `user_options` for this phase.
 There are two optional flags that can now be added to `user_options`.
 The `"target_duration"` option creates a phase requiring the aircraft to fly for a specific amount of time.